Ombre vs Balayage: What Is the Difference?

 ✅ Final Verdict: Which Should You Choose?

-• Choose balayage if you want effortless, natural-looking dimension that grows out beautifully and feels like you, just… brighter.
+- Choose balayage if you want effortless, natural looking dimension that grows out beautifully and feels like you, just brighter.
+It is the ideal choice for a busy lifestyle where you want a polished look without the commitment of frequent appointments.

-Ultimately, the best technique is the one that makes you feel confident — whether that’s a dramatic dip-dye or a whisper of sunlight woven through your strands.
+Ultimately, the best technique is the one that makes you feel confident, whether that is a dramatic dip dye or a whisper of sunlight woven through your strands.

 Ready to refresh your look?

-Book a consultation with your stylist and bring this guide — or better yet, show them a photo of what you love.
-The perfect color isn’t just about technique — it’s about you.
+Book a consultation with your stylist and bring this guide, or better yet, show them a photo of what you love.
+The perfect color is not just about technique, it is about you.

 📸 Tag us @RefreshHairBlog for a chance to be featured!